Opportunities

 We are seeking PhD applicants with a background in physics/chemistry/engineering/materials science and with a strong interest in experimental work on optical fibre and/or laser technology for this ambitious project.
 Throughout the PhD, the candidate will have access to state-of-the-art fibre fabrication facilities and laboratories at the ORC.

-At the end of the PhD project, the student will have developed knowledge and skills in fibre fabrication, characterisation of doped optical fibres, and high-power fibre lasers
+At the end of the PhD project, the student will have developed knowledge and skills in fibre fabrication, characterisation of doped optical fibres, and high-power fibre lasers.

 https://www.southampton.ac.uk/study/postgraduate-research/projects/high-power-fibre-lasers-for-visible-wavelengths

-• Supervisor: Professor Jayanta Kumar Sahu
+• Supervisor: Prof Jayanta Sahu and Prof Johan Nilsson

 • Supervisory Team: Dr Peter Horak, Prof Michalis Zervas